Browse by Medical Category

 Dr. Theodore's interests include knee, ankle, and foot surgery, with a focus on sports-related injuries.
 He is a nationally recognized expert in the management of injuries in professional athletes and dancers, and he has treated some of the top athletes in the United States.
 Dr. Theodore is an expert in cartilage injuries, ligament injuries, and extracorporeal shockwave treatment.
 He has appeared on the Today Show, as well as various cable and local television programs.
 He has been featured in USA Today, The Boston Globe, The Boston Herald, Forbes Magazine, Wall Street Journal, Women's World, and National Public Radio.
-In 2005, he was named a top orthopaedic foot and ankle specialist by Boston Magazine.
-In 2012, he was named a top orthopaedic surgeon by Boston Magazine.

 Dr. Theodore's research interests include cartilage injuries.
 He is internationally recognized for his work on osteochondral injuries of the talus, and received the Nicola Foundation Young Research Award in 2009 from the International Society of Arthroscopy, Knee Surgery, and Orthopaedic Sports Medicine.
 He also has developed an innovative online tutorial for the management of cartilage injuries in athletes.